guibfo/checkout-example/README.md

 This will run the client on http://localhost:3000 and the Expresss server on http://localhost:5000

-The client is already proxied to the server
+The client is already proxified to the server

 ### Implementation details